ejgaygay/ejgaygay.github.io/README.md

-# ejgaygay.github.io
+<h1>Welcome to me!</h1>
 Portfolio site repository.
-I'll be for real this time and this will be finished.
+I'll be for real this time and this will be finished and ready for show.